EricKit/nest-user-auth/README.md

 ### Testing

 Some end to end tests have been written.
 To do testing, ensure that your environment is different than your `dev` environment you are working in.
 When the end to end test runs, it will delete all users in the database specified in the environment file on start.
 Currently running `npm run test:e2e` will set `NODE_ENV` to `test` based on `package.json` scripts.
 This will default to the `test.env` file.
-Set this up to have a different database than your `dev.env` file.
+Create `test.env` to have a different database than your `dev.env` file.
 To test Nodemailer include the variable `TEST_EMAIL_TO` which is the email that will receive the password reset email.

 #### Example `test.env`